MAIA: A new detector concept for a 10 TeV muon collider: Detector layout

 The BIB hit density decreases rapidly with radial distance from the beamline, as shown in Figure~\ref{fig:tracker_occupancy}.
 BIB hits are not uniformly distributed on each tracker plane.
 Figure~\ref{fig:tracker_occupancy_detail} illustrates the main dependencies for layers with the highest average occupancy of the vertex detector.
-The yellow contributions highlight the fraction of hits that are consistent with a window of $[-3\sigma_t, 5\sigma_t]$ with the beam crossing time.
-This selection almost entirely removes the $z$ dependence in the barrel region, with limited mitigation on the radial dependence in the endcap disks.
+In both figures, stringent timing cuts of $[-3\sigma_t, 5\sigma_t]$ significantly reduce the BIB occupancy, demonstrating the importance of precise timing capabilities.
+This selection also almost entirely removes the $z$-dependence in the barrel region, with limited mitigation on the radial dependence in the endcap disks.

-When operating at $\sqrt{s}=10$~TeV, background from incoherent production of $e^{+}e^{-}$ pairs is expected to become sizeable.
-A simulation of this background is not currently included, and will be addressed in future work.
-This additional flux of particles is expected to populate the forward region of the first few layers of the vertex tracker, possibly tightening the requirements on the detector technology that will need to be deployed in those regions.

-The tracking system is embedded in a $5\mathrm{T}$ solenoidal magnetic field, in contrast to the $3.57\mathrm{T}$ solenoid of the 3 TeV detector design.
-The increased magnetic field maintains precision momentum resolution for the highest momentum charged particles produced in collisions.
-The higher field also reduces the radius of curvature for low momentum particles, resulting in reduced occupancy with respect to $\sqrt{s}=3~\mathrm{TeV}$.

-Another notable difference with respect to the $3$~TeV design is the reduction in doublet layers in the Vertex Detector.
-Doublet layers are used to reduce the computational complexity of track reconstruction by requiring that pairs of hits are consistent with a particle produced at the interaction point.
-For the $3$~TeV design, all Vertex layers were implemented as doublet layers.
-The $3$~TeV design assumed Conformal Tracking, optimized for the clean environment of $e^+e^-$ colliders, and required doublet layers to reduce the time needed to reconstruct an event.
-A Combinatorial Kalman Filter, developed for the busy environment of hadron colliders, is now used and can perform track reconstruction in a reasonable time without requiring any additional filtering of input hits.
-Doublet layers in the outer three layers of the Vertex Detector are no longer necessary due to these improvements.
+One notable difference with respect to the $3$~TeV design is the reduction in doublet layers in the Vertex Detector.
+Doublet silicon layers, similar to those used in the High-Luminosity LHC (HL-LHC) upgrade to the CMS tracker~\cite{CERN-LHCC-2017-009}, are used to reduce the computational complexity of track reconstruction.
+For the $3$~TeV design, all Vertex Detector layers were implemented as doublet layers.
+The $3$~TeV design also used a Conformal Tracking algorithm, optimized for the clean environment of $e^+e^-$ colliders~\cite{Brondolin:2019awm}, which required doublet layers to reduce the time needed to reconstruct an event.
+As discussed below in Section~\ref{sec:performance}, an algorithm developed for the busier environment of hadron colliders is now used for track reconstruction.
+Doublet layers in the outer three layers of the Vertex Detector are no longer necessary due to this improvement, so they were removed.